simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 This is a limited kind of deduplication, let's call it "date skipping".
 Within each input file, it avoids reprocessing the same dates across successive runs.
-This is a simple system that works fairly well for transaction data.
+This is a simple system that works for most real-world CSV files;
-It assumes:
+it assumes these are true, or true enough:

 1. new items always have the newest dates
 2. item dates are stable across successive downloads
 3. the order of same-date items is stable across downloads
 4. the name of the input file is stable across downloads

-These are true of most CSV files representing transactions, or true enough.
-If you have a bank whose CSV dates or ordering change occasionally, you can reduce the chance of this happening in new transactions by importing more often (and in old transactions it doesn't matter).
+If you have a bank whose CSV dates or ordering occasionally change, you can reduce the chance of this happening in new transactions by importing more often, and in old transactions it doesn't matter.
 And remember you can use CSV rules files as input, which is one way to ensure a stable file name.

 `import` doesn't detect other kinds of duplication, such as duplicate transactions within a single run.